joelsteidl/platformsh-example-wordpress-vanilla/README.md

 ## Using as a reference

 You can also use this repository as a reference for your own projects, and borrow whatever code is needed.
-The most important parts are the `.platform.app.yaml` file and the `.platform` directory.
+The most important parts are the [`.platform.app.yaml`](/.platform.app.yaml) file and the [`.platform`](/.platform) directory.
 You will also need the `wp-config.php` and `wp-config-platformsh.php` files that allow WordPress to automatically pick up database credentials from Platform.sh.

+Also see:

+* [`wp-config.php`](/web/wp-config.php) - The customized `wp-config.php` file works for both Platform.sh and local development, setting only those values that are needed in both.
+You can add additional values as desired.
+It will then load a `wp-config-local.php` file (which is excluded from Git) to load local development configuration or the `wp-config-platformsh.php` file, which contains Platform.sh-centric configuration.
+* [`wp-config-platformsh.php`](/web/wp-config-platformsh.php) - This file contains Platform.sh-specific code to map environment variables into WordPress configuration constants.
+You can add to it as needed.

 ## Local settings